Appointment of Directors in a Company

 (iii) Alternate Directors

-The Board of Directors of a company may designate an alternate director to act for a director during his departure from India for a term of not less than three months if so, authorized by its articles or by a resolution passed by the company in a general meeting.
+The Board of Directors of a company may designate an alternate director to act for a director during his departure from India for a term of not less than three months if so authorized by its articles or by a resolution passed by the company in a general meeting.
 A person holding an alternate directorship for another director in the firm, on the other hand, shall not be chosen.
-Again, an existing director of the business cannot be chosen as an alternate director for another director of the same firm.
+Again, an existing director of the business cannot be selected as an alternate director for another director of the same firm.

-An alternate director is not the original director’s agency.
+An alternate director is not the original Director’s agency.

-Due to the Covid-19 scenario, failure to meet the minimum residence requirement in India for 182 days would not be considered a failure for the fiscal year 2020-21.
+Due to the COVID-19 scenario, failure to meet the minimum residence requirement in India for 182 days would not be considered a failure for the fiscal year 2020-21.

 However, if a firm is freshly formed, the requirement will apply proportionally at the end of the fiscal year in which it is formed.